hashicorp/vault/website/source/intro/index.html.markdown

   creating these dynamic secrets, Vault will also automatically revoke them after the lease is up.

+* **Data Encryption**: Vault can encrypt and decrypt data without storing it.
+This allows security teams to define encryption parameters and developers to store encrypted data in a location such as SQL without having to design their own encryption methods.

 * **Leasing and Renewal**: All secrets in Vault have a _lease_ associated with it.
 At the end of the lease, Vault will automatically revoke that secret.
 Clients are able to renew leases via built-in renew APIs.